Moroccans eye Spanish enclave across tiny border

 Perched at the end of a dusty track criss-crossing the mountains of Al-Hoceima national park, Bades seems to lie at the end of the world.

-The Spanish peninsula, 87 meters (280 feet) at its highest point, dominates the bay, an enchanting cove of blue waters hemmed in by rocky slopes.
+The Spanish peninsula, 87 meters at its highest point, dominates the bay, an enchanting cove of blue waters hemmed in by rocky slopes.

 Spain’s gold and red flag flies above the fortress which its forces have held since the 16th century.